 The reason for the popularity of the hot working process over the cold working one can be fully realized when you compare aluminium extrusion to squeezing toothpaste out of its tube.
 It is much easier to extrude the metal when it is malleable, meaning that it must have been heated to a certain temperature.

 Finally, the aluminium will pass through an extrusion and drawing process that runs almost parallel to each other.
 This is the final step in the whole extrusion process and is the step that gives the metal its entire shape.
 Deep drawing, for example, is used give the metal a cup, conical tapered, cylinder and seamless tube shape.
-For less curved shapes, Aluminium Structural Framing the drawing process is skipped.
+For less curved shapes, Aluminum Framing System the drawing process is skipped.

 Once you are satisfied with the processes and methods utilized by a potential manufacturer of aluminium extrusions, you can begin submitting your orders with them.
 If, after your first delivery, you are still satisfied with the manufacturer based on the promptness of the order being filled and the quality of the aluminium that you receive, you can continue the relationship.